Hypothesis Testing ST551 Lecture 8

 Possible outcomes

-\(H_0\) is true \(H_A\) is true
+H0 is true HA is true

 Reject Null Type I error Correct decision